arvisre/lfs200-study/ch09-security-fundamentals/etc-shadow.md

 I will force expire the **tech01** account using the command **chage**: </br>
 Executing the command **sudo chage -E 0 tech01** force expires the **tech01** account immediately and sets the **eighth** field (**Account Expiration Date**) in the **shadow** file to **0**: </br>
 <img width="966" height="224" alt="Screenshot From 2026-07-08 23-56-29" src="https://github.com/user-attachments/assets/6d6d3bb6-4d16-4634-9543-09a52940312f" /> </br>
+Since I am NOT going to use the **tech01** account for now, it is better to force expire that account. </br>